I have not filled my tax returns in a long time what do I do?

 Can I negotiate with the IRS?

 As a taxpayer not familiar with the ins and outs of federal tax laws you should not attempt to negotiate directly with the IRS.
-It is essential you retain the services of a qualified IRS tax attorney such as tax attorney Mary E King to negotiate for your behalf.
-Many times Mary has successfully negotiated for her clients and her client has not needed to directly communicate with the IRS.
+It is essential you retain the services of a qualified tax attorney such as tax attorney Mary E. King to negotiate on your behalf.
+Mary has successfully negotiated for her clients which means her clients have not needed to directly communicate with the IRS.

 Can the IRS take money from my bank account?

 Yes.
-The IRS can take money from your bank account, IRA's and cash value of your life insurance policy.
+The IRS can take money from your bank account, IRA’s and cash value of your life insurance policy.
 The IRS refers to the action of taking money from a taxpayers bank account as a levy.
-Not only banks but credit unions, trust companies, labor credit unions all must comply with an IRS levy.
-A tax levy is the worst case for any taxpayer and many times could be avoided by contacting tax attorney Mary King before it is too late.
-Procrastinating with the IRS is the worst mistake don't wait contact the Law Office of Mary King P.L. and find out your options.
+Not only banks but credit unions, trust companies, and labor credit unions all must comply with an IRS levy.
+A tax levy is the worst case for any taxpayer and many times may be able to be avoided by contacting tax attorney Mary King before it is too late.
+Procrastinating with the IRS is the worst mistake.
+Don’t wait, contact the Law Office of Mary King P.L. and find out your options.

 Interest and penalties are huge what can I do?